house-of-code/acts_as_hoc_user/README.md

 #config/initializers/acts_as_hoc_user.rb
 ActsAsHocUser.configure do |config|
   config.min_password_length = 6
+  config.acts_as_hoc_user_secret = 'a very secret string'
 end
 ```

 ### Manual usage
 If you prefer you can create the model yourself.
-Just make sure that the model has email:string and password_digest:string fields and add `acts_as_hoc_user` to the model
+Just make sure that the model has email:string, name:string and password_digest:string fields and add `acts_as_hoc_user` to the model

 ### Authenticate user